| Written by Mark Buzinkay

 TAKEAWAY

 Container terminals form a vital gateway in the transport chain for the shipment of cargo containers.
-To handle the enormous amount of throughput, the advancement of information technology has played a crucial role in automating processes and transferring data seamlessly between the shipping lines and the terminal operators (learn more about port automation challenges).
-The essential objective for a container terminal is to shorten the vessel port stay as the vessels are most profitable while at sea.
+To handle the enormous amount of throughput, the advancement of information technology has played a crucial role in automating processes and transferring data seamlessly between shipping lines and terminal operators (learn more about port automation challenges).
+The essential objective for a container terminal is to shorten the vessel port stay, as the vessels are most profitable while at sea.

 Unfortunately, the experience of the operators and the basic rules of thumb for a complex terminal operation does not always yield a good plan.
 Therefore, terminal managers are now looking at combining information technology with optimisation techniques to produce feasible plans for storage space allocation, resource scheduling, berth allocation etc.